MacHu-GWU/alfred-terraform-resource-property-ref/README.rst

 I create an `Alfred Workflow <https://www.alfredapp.com/workflows/>`_ framework called `Full Text Search Anything <https://github.com/MacHu-GWU/afwf_fts_anything-project>`_.
 You can bring your own json data, define how you gonna index it, then use Alfred Workflow to search it.

-You can also download the dataset directly from `Release <https://github.com/MacHu-GWU/alfred-terraform-resource-property-ref/releases>`_
+You can also download the dataset directly from `Release <https://github.com/MacHu-GWU/alfred-terraform-resource-property-ref/releases>`_.
+Just Download ``terraform-full-text-search-data.zip``, extract it in ``${HOME}/.alfred-fts``.
+Follow Alfred Workflow Config instruction in https://github.com/MacHu-GWU/afwf_fts_anything-project

 How to Build terraform full text search data